quixio/quix-samples/python/sources/json-file-source/README.md

-# Data normalisation service
+# JSON file source
-This service converts raw JSON messages into table like JSON structure better for downstream processing.
+This service is helping aid for development for replaying static set of JSON messages stored in demo_stream.json file.